313: Earth vs. the Spider

 [Name in credits: Albert Glasser.]
 Hey, it’s Paul Michael’s father. –That’s Glaser. –Oh.

-Paul Michael Glaser is an actor best known for his role as police detective Dave Starsky on the television crime series Starsky & Hutch, which ran on ABC between 1975 and 1979.
+Paul Michael Glaser is an actor best known for his role as police detective David Starsky on the television crime series Starsky & Hutch, which ran on ABC between 1975 and 1979.

 Assistant technical effects?
 Uh, honey, hand me that Tonka truck.

-Bert I. Gordon’s (see above note) wife, Flora M. Gordon, is credited with Assistant Technical Effects.
+Bert I. Gordon’s (see above note) wife, Flora M. Gordon, worked on special effects for a number of her husband’s movies.
 Tonka is a popular toy manufacturer best known for its line of trucks and various earth-moving and construction vehicles.

 No spiders were squished, stepped on, flushed, or made to suffer any emotional distress during the making of this film.
 One spider did die of old age; we have two letters from doctors confirming this.